simply-nicky/pyrost/docs/tutorials/sigray.rst

 which has a set of utility routines (see :class:`pyrost.STData`).
-For instance, usually we work with one dimensional scans, so we can integrate the measured frames along the slow axis, mirror the data, and crop it using a regio of interest as follows:
+For instance, usually we work with one dimensional scans, so we can integrate the measured frames along the slow axis, mirror the data, and crop it using a region of interest as follows:

 .. doctest::